Our Team

 Change Maker Support

 Sam is in one of our Change Maker Support roles.
 Currently, the team is working with public bodies to ensure the interests of future generations are placed firmly at the heart of all they do.
-Sam is a Point of Contact for several national public bodies and local public bodies in Gwent.
+Sam is a Public Body Lead for several national public bodies and local public bodies in Gwent.
 He is passionate about the work of the Commissioner and takes pride in helping to shape a globally responsible Wales that is leading the way in creating a fair and sustainable world for our future generations.

 Rhiannon Hardiman